Podcast 645: Juan MacLean

 MacLean has filled those 30 years with a vast number of releases and DJ and live band performances all over the world.
 Much of his recent music has been heady and slow burning, leaning on synth-heavy and Italo sounds, put out through labels like Motordiscs, Correspondant, and Aus.
 Running alongside these club-ready cuts are his songs through DFA, which allows him the freedom to go wherever his mood takes him.

 Sculpted in various residencies across New York, MacLean’s DJ sets are also underpinned by freedom and adventurism.
-He can sometimes spend many months preparing records for a set, and he’ll interlace his groove-driven sounds with unexpected curveballs, playful disco jams, and dusty Italo selections.
+He can sometimes spend months preparing records for a set, and he’ll interlace his groove-driven sounds with unexpected curveballs and playful disco jams.
 He’s proven to be a master in building tension and then allowing crowds moments of utterly joyful relief.

-As you expect, MacLean’s XLR8R podcast is not averse to the curveball.
-MacLean recorded the mix at his Brooklyn studio recently having spent many weeks picking out the records that he wanted to include.
-One afternoon, he dropped a little LSD and mixed them all together, leaving us with 80 dramatic and intoxicating minutes of his favourite music old and new.
+As you expect, MacLean’s XLR8R podcast is not averse to the surprise.
+MacLean recorded it at his Brooklyn studio recently having spent many weeks picking out the records that he wanted to include.
+One afternoon, he dropped a little LSD and mixed them all together, leaving us with 80 intoxicating minutes of his favourite music old and new.